- Welcome to the Knowledge Base

 - PDF Configuration

-The opt-in/opt-out status between the Workbooks Campaign and Constant Contact will be maintained, so if a recipient 'opts-out' of an email in Constant Contact then the email opt-out flag is set on the Person or Lead record in Workbooks.
+The opt-in/opt-out status between the Workbooks Campaign and Constant Contact will be maintained, so if a recipient opts out of an email in Constant Contact then the email opt-out flag is set on the Person or Lead record in Workbooks.
 You can then use Constant Contact to send your Campaign.

-- You have the capability to access the Configuration Landing Page;
+- You have the capability to access the Configuration Landing Page.

-- You know your login details for Constant Contact;
+- You know your login details for Constant Contact.

 - The Mail Shots third party integration module has been switched on.